BhavaniAM/DSA/Stacks/Tower_Of_Hanoi/Recursive/README.md

 # Recursive implementation of Tower of Hanoi

-To move all the n disks to the pole C provided:-
+To move all the n disks to the pole C provided that at every operation:-
   - only one disk can be moved at a time
   - each move consists of taking the upper disk from one of the poles and placing it on top of another pole or on an empty pole
   - a disk cannot be placed on top of a disk with less diameter